 For years the American dairy industry has been in trouble.
 Low milk prices mean that most have lost money.
 As a result, many generational farms are giving up and selling.
 Meanwhile, in countries such as Italy, farmers no longer expect to survive on milk sales alone.
 They instead sell the electricity and soil amendment provided by an anaerobic digester.

 American states often do not provide the incentives farmers require to develop a digester.
-Vermont, however, is different.
-America’s most progressive dairy state, Vermont, has adopted the European model of paying a high “Feed In Tariff” of as much as 19.9 cents per kW for renewable electricity.
+Vermont is different.
+America’s most progressive state has adopted the European model of paying a high “Feed In Tariff” of as much as 19.9 cents per kW for renewable electricity.